-Noticed the following Facebook post which we wanted to share.
-At Rom-Control, we specialise in repairing your electronic control systems from all types of industries and we have seen different coloured wires connected to similar systems.
-To an untrained eye, there doesnt appear to be s system or standard but that is not necessarily true.
+I recently noticed the following Facebook post which I wanted to share.
+At Rom-Control, we specialize in repairing electronic control systems from all types of industries, so we are familiar with the different coloured wires connecting to similar functions but to an untrained eye, there doesnt appear to be s system or standard.
+This is not necessarily true.

-The answers were varied and interesting as shown here but does anyone know the real answer?
+The answers were varied and interesting but suggested the majority or respondents did not know the right answer?
+For example;

-The real answer is found in AS3000:2018 Section 3.8 which specifies that “internal wiring of equipment is not regarded as installation wiring” but certain rules must be observed with certain wiring insulator colours.
-It is worth a read if you have involvement of wiring up any switchboard or control system cabinet to ensure you conform.
+The real answer can be found in AS3000:2018 Section 3.8 – Practical Electrical Wiring Standards (click here for preview) which specifies that “internal wiring of equipment is not regarded as installation wiring ……. but certain rules must be observed with certain wiring insulator colours”.
+It is worth a read though if you are involved in wiring up switchboards or any other control system cabinet to ensure you conform.